 10. On a scale of 1-10, how easy did [company] make it to handle your issue?

 Website and User Experience

-These types of questions can help a business gauge how user-friendly their website, app or processes are.
-They can also determine which features are used, which are not and whether new features are needed.
+These types of questions can help a business gauge how user-friendly its website, app, or processes are.
+They can also determine which features are used, which are not, and whether new features are needed.